littlektframework/littlektframework.github.io/_docs/input/create-input-bindings.md

 But what if we wanted to define our own input types that can have keys, gamepad buttons, and such bound to that one type so that when a player uses that action we can react without having to do all of the verbose checks.

-## InputMultiplexer
+## InputMapController

-The [InputMultiplexer](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/input/InputMultiplexer.kt) is a class that handles key, game buttons, and game axis inputs and converts them into a single custom input signal type.
-The multiplexer is also an [InputProcessor](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/input/InputProcessor.kt).
+The [InputMapController](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/input/InputMapController.kt) is a class that handles key, game buttons, and game axis inputs and converts them into a single custom input signal type.
+The controller is also an [InputProcessor](https://github.com/littlektframework/littlekt/blob/master/core/src/commonMain/kotlin/com/lehaine/littlekt/input/InputProcessor.kt).

-Using the multiplexer is easy and a one time setup.
-All we have to do is define our own `InputType` that we want to use as the signal and then add use it to add bindings to the multiplexer.
+Using the controller is easy and a one time setup.
+All we have to do is define our own `InputType` that we want to use as the signal and then add use it to add bindings to the controller.

-### Create a Multiplexer
+### Create an InputMapController

 For this example, we are going to create bindings that allows the user to run around using either the **WASD**, the arrow keys, or a gamepad along with adding a simple _jump_ binding.